 What Is the Yale Young Global Scholars Program?

-Attending a YYGS program costs $6,250.
+Attending a YYGS residential program costs $6,500.
 YYGS is run by Yale University and takes place on its campus in New Haven, Connecticut.
 (They used to run programs in Beijing, but now they are only focusing on programs on Yale's campus.)
 During the program, students will live in Yale dorms and attend classes, listen to talks from Yale professors, and spend their free time with other program participants.

 By participating in the program, students can learn about a subject of particular interest to them and spend time with like-minded peers.
 Each program includes lectures, seminars, and a capstone project.
 The Yale Global Scholars program emphasizes small lectures, collaborative learning, and a diverse community.
 Roughly 2,500 students from over 120 countries attend each summer.